Coloquinte/Coloquinte_placement/README.md

+Coloquinte is now part of the Coriolis toolchain.
+If you are looking for a VLSI placement tool, please visit [the official Coriolis repository](https://gitlab.lip6.fr/vlsi-eda/coriolis/).

 # Coriolis Etesian: an analytical VLSI placer

 Etesian (formerly Coloquinte) is a framework for placing VLSI circuit.
 It targets standard-cell digital circuits, optionally with pre-placed macroblocks.